Rebecca J. Stahl, MA

 Seizure disorder is caused by abnormal brain function.
 It is often difficult to identify the exact cause, but some factors that may play a role include:

-Factors that increase the risk of a seizure disorder include:
+Factors that may increase your child's chance of seizure disorder include:

 Symptoms can vary depending on the type of seizure disorder.
-Examples of symptoms include:
+These may include:

 Your brain may be tested.
 This can be done with: